EQUINOX391/Athena-Learning-Assistant-Organization/README.md

 ## Contact 📧

-For any questions or feedback, please contact us at [email protected]
+For any questions or feedback, please contact us at egimon391@gmail.com.

 ---

-Thank you for checking out Athena!
-Your support and contributions are greatly appreciated.
+Thank you for visiting the Athena repository!
+We hope this project helps teachers and enhances the educational experience for students. 🎓